Janette, 59, from Moorside in Sunderland has been a foster carer for 10 years

 Over the years Janette and her husband have done some respite care but have predominately done permanent foster care.
 Over that time, she has looked after three children.

-16-year-old Dillon, was placed with the McDonald’s when he was 10.
+16-year-old Dillon, was placed with the Janette and her family when he was 10.

 Janette says: “At first Dillon didn’t smile and was extremely shy.
 It’s taken a few years to build up his confidence and self-esteem but what a different young man he is now.
 Being in a family where he’s happy and has stability has really helped.”